cecat/CeC-HA-Addons/addons/yamcam3/README.md

 sound classes that might be related to what we are wanting to detect (e.g., human activity, traffic sounds, etc.).

-The code only pulls the n classes with the highest scores (n = *top_k* in the *microphones.yaml* configuration file) and then calculates a group score from these.
-For example, if there are three *music_classname* scores in the top_k, the group score combines them as follows:
+The code pulls the *top_k* classes with the highest scores (assuming there are at leaste *top_k* classes that exceed *noise_threshold*), then calculates a group score from these.
+For example, if there are three classes from the *music* group with scores in the top_k, the composite (i.e., group) score is calculated as follows:
 - If the highest score (*max_score*) among those in the same group >= 0.7, group_score = max_score
 - Else group_score = max_score + 0.05(group_count), where group_count is the number of classes from that group are in the top_k scores. (group_score is capped at 0.95).

-Flipping the config variable *use_groups* to *false* will result in reporting all *top_k* classes without grouping them or calculating group scores.
-They will still be prepended with *group.*.
-To go fully native YAMNet in terms of class names, the original yamnet class map is included in */files* so one can replace *files/yamnet_class_map.csv* with the original (*files/yamnet_class_map_ORIG.csv*).

 ## Tech Info